PreethiBompally/Parallel_downloader/README.md

     To compile and run the project:
     - cargo build
     - cargo run
     - input url to download
     - input number of connections
     - input output filename

+    To run the project using docker
+    - docker build -t parallel-downloader .
+    - docker run -it --init -v $(pwd)/downloads:/downloads parallel-downloader
+    - input url to download
+    - input number of connections
+    - input output filename